 However, childhood dreams of one day residing in Haiti’s Presidential Palace no longer appear to be something that Guy-Robert aspires to.

-“This place has given me back my peace of mind.
+He shared, “This place has given me back my peace of mind.
 I will always continue to follow the little voice inside that tells me to chase my dreams.
 I don’t know where that will take me next, but it gave me this opportunity and I am grateful and happy.”